m-loay/OOP_Concepts/Tut31_SingleTon/README.md

-## Tut31_SingleTone
+## Tut31_SingleTon

  Object Oriented Programming

-The purpose of the tutorial to implement a singleTone design pattern
+The purpose of the tutorial to implement a singleTon design pattern.
-1. mkdir Debug
-2. cd Debug
-3. cmake .. -G "MinGW Makefiles" (Windows OS) or cmake ..
-(Linuex OS)
-4. make

 ## Other Important Dependencies
 * cmake >= 3.5